 This is a great way to make an image based on an analogous color palette more lively.
 You don’t have to add a large amount of opposite color.
 Only a couple of details here and there.

 This could be stripes on a linen napkin, a slice of lemon, a garnish on the dish, a part of your model’s make-up or an accessory like a belt or a scarf.

 This little pop of color will help add interest to the main object.

 And remember, skin also has color.
 You can balance the image by adding some details with tones close to the skin.

 I imagined this photo as a flat lay based on different shades of blue.
 I painted my own background and created a lot of color swathes with cyan and blue tones.

 Before I put my hands in the frame and took a picture, I added some brown and beige details to balance the color of my skin.
 A wooden anchor and most of the brushes coped with this task perfectly well.

-Sure, you need to understand the rules before you break them, but embrace loud color combinations, vibrant hues, and strong graphic elements.
-Or conversely, dive into pastel shades and subtle color contrast.
+Sure, you need to understand the rules before you break them.
+But embrace loud color combinations, vibrant hues, and strong graphic elements.
+Or the opposite, dive into pastel shades and subtle color contrast.

 Keep practicing, stay inspired and good luck!